 They sell both small, individual Amazon pallets and oversized bulk pallets.

-There is no minimum order, no maximum amount you’re allowed to spend, but you must purchase the full pallet or SKU.
+There is no minimum order, and no maximum amount you’re allowed to spend, but you must purchase the full pallet or SKU.

 Shipping costs are $12.00 per box for lots.
 Pallet shipping costs vary depending on size and weight.